noluwalo/about-me-feature-flags/README.md

 *Note: This was implemented to explore advanced SDK features and is not required for basic flag functionality.*

+## 🌐 Live Demo

+**Try the live version here:** [https://b93cf3d1-66b7-4349-863d-b1c51311cb49-00-2cizuga4iat8t.picard.replit.dev](https://b93cf3d1-66b7-4349-863d-b1c51311cb49-00-2cizuga4iat8t.picard.replit.dev)

+This live demo is connected to my LaunchDarkly account with **all flags turned ON**:
+- ✅ Typewriter animation is active
+- ✅ Role-based targeting is configured (Recruiter → Professional, Teammate → Fun)
+- ✅ A/B test is running for the "Surprise Me!" button
+- ✅ Debug panel is enabled

+**To see live flags:** Click the **[Debug]** button at the bottom of the page to view real-time flag values and their current state.

 ## 🚀 Setup Instructions

 ### 1. Clone the Repository